Enterprise Risk Management for Physician Practices: More Than Managing Insurance Risks

 ERM was first implemented in the financial services sector.
 Since then, more and more organizations across all industries began to imbed the concept of ERM into their culture.

-There are multitudes of ways an organization can address its risk exposure(s): accept the risk, spread the risk, segregate the risk, share the risk, completely eliminate the risk exposure and/or transfer the risk contractually through the purchase of insurance.
+There are multitudes of ways an organization can address its risk exposure(s): accept the risk, spread the risk, segregate the risk, share the risk, completely eliminate the risk exposure and/or transfer the risk contractually through the purchase of medical malpractice insurance.

 Traditionally, ERM categorizes risks into “domains” or “spheres of influence.”
 The overarching categories of risk an organization needs to be cognizant in addressing are defined as: